sakethdontha/uofm_faculty_form/README.md

 # 🎓 University of Memphis — Faculty Information Form

-This Streamlit web application allows faculty contacts from various universities to securely submit different institutional and contact details.
+This Streamlit web application enables faculty members to securely submit university contact details, including institutional information and key representative data, which are automatically compiled and sent to the International Affairs Office at the University of Memphis.
 Each submission is automatically saved to a local CSV file (`submissions.csv`) and an email notification is sent directly to the supervisor at the University of Memphis.

 ---